This post is also available in: PL

 - Fail-safe mode – that is, in the event of a robot sustaining damage, it goes into ‘safe mode’ – for example, if during a delivery the laser scanner or the machine vision systems malfunction, the robot automatically halts because stopping is a much safer option that continuing the task without an efficient navigation system and the ability to detect obstacles.

 These systems and mechanisms protect the environment in which the robot works.
 The design of the AMR itself, however, is the factor that ensures the safety of the goods being transported.
-VersaBox robots are modular, which means that a universal transport platform can be equipped with different types of attachments: a lift, a wheeled trolley, a frame hanger, or a roller system for load collection from a roller conveyor.
+VersaBox is a manufacturer of AMRs that have a modular design, which means that a universal transport platform can be equipped with different types of attachments: a lift, a wheeled trolley, a frame hanger, or a roller system for load collection from a roller conveyor.
 They ensure stability and safe transport of virtually any loads – based on these solutions, robots can be highly personalised and perfectly adapted to specific customer requirements.
 The design and adaptation of load collection and delivery infrastructure also heavily impact the safety of the robot’s performance.
 Simple yet precise loading and unloading solutions ensure the risk of damage to goods in transport is minimised.

 In order to fully exploit the robot’s potential, it is necessary to create suitable software – a system that will allow to design processes, control their execution, and implement them efficiently.